RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 }
 ```

-### Repository to CPE mapping
+### RPM Repository to CPE mapping
-Red Hat maintains a json file to map Red Hat CDN repositories to our CPEs.
+Red Hat maintains a JSON file to map Red Hat RPM repositories to our CPEs.
 Once you have identified the repositories
 used for the product and version by following the previous steps, you search for the repository label and determine
 both the set of related CPEs and the list of repository relative URLs.
 The repository to CPE mapping is located
 [here](https://security.access.redhat.com/data/metrics/repository-to-cpe.json).